Using nushell with kubectl

 August 3, 2024

 I recently discovered nushell.
 It is similar to shells like bash and zsh, but every command works on structured data.
-Here are some examples of how you can use nushell with kubectl to explore your kubernetes cluster more ergonomically.
+Here are some examples of using nushell with kubectl to explore your kubernetes cluster more ergonomically.

 kubectl get pods